 I did not follow any particular passion other than a general quest for adventure.
 Ancient ways were disappearing and wanted to get up close and personal with it before it was gone.
 There was the almost wholesale slaughter by hunters for sport and food; the discovery of diamonds at Kimberley and gold on the Rand brought people from around the world with strange new customs with no regard for the land.
 Apart from the adventure, riding transport was a very lucrative undertaking.
 In those days there were only two ways to make money quickly.
 One was to join the diggings in Kimberley and take your chances there and the other was to ride transport between either the harbour cities of Cape Town and the interior or Durban to the interior.
 (1)

 When I told my dad my plans he did not immediately reply.
 Not for days.
 I could tell he was thinking about it.
-At night I heard my bedroom door in the old house open.
-I knew he was standing in the doorway watching me as I lay half asleep.
+At night I heard my bedroom door in the old house open; watching me as I lay half asleep.
+Later I would know how it is when you look at your kids and you see their total lifespan in one glance.
 A few days later, when I came home from the mountain with Minette, he called me to the stables.
 There was a mare, light brown with a white mark on her forehead.
 I never saw her before.
 My dad handed me the rains.
 “Her name is Lady!” he said.
 “You will need a good horse.
 The road between the Colony and the Rand is long!”
 We never spoke about it again.